Research & Graduate Studies

 After returning from Washington in 1998, Dr. Seitz continued his research program which has resulted in over 90 publications in refereed journals.
 In 2000, he was asked to serve as Interim Head of the General Academics Department.
 In 2002, he again became Head of the Marine Sciences Department with responsibility for over 45 faculty and staff and with a budget of more than $1.4 million.

 In 2006, he was named a Regents Professor of Texas A&M University System.
 He also began a new administrative appointment as the Associate Vice President for Research and Graduate Studies.
-In 2011, Dr. Seitz assumed the additional role of Associate Provost, Texas A&M University (TAMU) and Senior Vice President and Chief Academic Officer, Texas A&M University at Galveston.
+From 2011 to 2013, Dr. Seitz assumed the additional role of Associate Provost, Texas A&M University (TAMU) and Senior Vice President and Chief Academic Officer, Texas A&M University at Galveston.
 He continues his research in Complex Systems Theory.